Andy Ganteaume with Sir Everton Weekes (left). Photo Courtesy – Mediaimran Flickr Account.

 Ganteaume had reached his hundred by the time the note had arrived.
 Wisden wrote that Ganteaume “promptly replied by lifting the ball to extra cover, where [Jack] Ikin accepted the catch” off [Dick] Howorth.
 He had scored 112 with 13 boundaries.
 It was the first Test century by a Trinidadian in Trinidad.
 Worrell, on the other hand, batted on to score 97.

 While Ganteaume had scored at 22.4 runs an hour Worrell had scored at 29.8, so the slow scoring that is often cited as the reason for Ganteaume’s subsequent axing was probably applicable to Worrell as well.
-It must be noted here that Ganteaume had opened the innings, while Worrell had walked out to bat at a comfortable 226 for two – and the fact that Howorth had consistently bowled outside the off-stump to a 7-2 field.
+It must be noted here that Ganteaume had opened the innings, while Worrell had walked out to bat at a comfortable 226 for 2 – and the fact that Howorth had consistently bowled outside the off-stump to a 7-2 field.

 Ganteaume was never recalled.
 Due to some ridiculous pre-series agreement John Goddard (who had made his debut in the first Test at Kensington Oval) went out to toss for West Indies in the third Test at Bourda.
-Goddard picked up five for 31 in England’s first innings – a spell that eventually decided the Test as West Indies won easily.
+Goddard picked up 5 for 31 in England’s first innings – a spell that eventually decided the Test as West Indies won easily.
 Goddard led again at Sabina Park where West Indies claimed the series.

 With the Ws coming into the side Ganteaume had little chance of making a comeback to the Test side.
 There have been speculations that his strong anti-establishment attitude did not help either: he was certainly not one to give in to the oligarchy of the Caucasians-dominated West Indian cricket of the era.